 Psi and Psychosis: Be Afraid, Be Very Afraid

 WARNING: What you’re about to read may anger, upset and disturb you.
 Please understand, this is NOT a sexist, misogynistic, venting rant.
 These individuals are NOT, and have NOT been patients of mine.
-Nor is it based on women I’ve date over the years.
+Nor is it based on women I’ve dated over the years.
 This is based on forty-four years of field work, meeting and dealing with many thousands of people for many different reasons throughout my life and career, and while this may not be politically correct in today’s dystopian world, this is what the collective evidence strongly indicates, whether you the reader agree with it or not.
 Now before you go postal and respond with a scathing, vitriolic response, please read the last several paragraphs of this article that are highlighted in green, blue and read, as they serve as a qualifier and disclaimer.
 Remember, I’ve been out there in the field for more than four decades, doing scientific, investigatory research and documentation, YOU have not.
 This is MY interpretation, analysis and conclusion regarding a serious mental health problem affecting the paranormal, NOT YOURS.

 There is one thing I feel absolutely secure in saying after spending the last forty-four years of my life conducting parapsychological research; that the paranormal attracts more emotionally disturbed people than any other area of human interest or endeavor.
 The chronic encounters with such psychotic people never seems to end.
 The question is why?